viperproject/prusti-dev/README.md

 * Compile from the source code, by installing [rustup](https://rustup.rs/), running `./x.py setup` and then `./x.py build --release`.

 For more detailed instructions, refer to the [user guide](https://viperproject.github.io/prusti-dev/user-guide/) and to the [developer guide](https://viperproject.github.io/prusti-dev/dev-guide/).

+Do you still have questions?
+Open an issue or contact us on [Zulip](https://prusti.zulipchat.com/).